 Kang the Conqueror’s Path From Fantastic Four Villain to Avengers Adversary

-The Many Identities and Variants of Kang
+The Many Identities and Variants of Kang in the Marvel Universe

-But those are all just the tip of the iceberg when it comes to Kang variants.
+Those are all just the tip of the iceberg when it comes to Kang variants.
 In one story, he traveled back to the early 1900s and took the name “Victor Timely,” and built a small town in Wisconsin from which he could alter the flow of time.
-In the year 2099, he was the owner of a large company and known as “Kang the Conglomerator.”
+In the year 2099, he was the owner of a large company known as “Kang the Conglomerator.”
 In the 21st century, another CEO-style variant of Kang went by Mr. Gryphon.
 He even melded once with Ms. Marvel and became “Kamala Kang.”

 Immortus, the Most Dangerous Kang Variant

 In the comics, we even saw a “Council of Cross-Time Kangs,” made up of hundreds of Kang variants from across the multiverse.
-But they later revealed this Council to be a trap of sorts, one made by Immortus to slowly eliminate all variants of himself to ensure that only her remained at the literal end of time.
+But Marvel later revealed this Kang Council to be a trap of sorts, one made by Immortus to slowly eliminate all variants of himself to ensure that only he remained at the literal end of time.
 Confused yet?
 We know, it’s a lot.
 And that’s without getting into how Kang once manipulated time to fight the X-Men and the crew of Star Trek: The Next Generation.
 Yes, that is an event that happened back in the ’90s.

 That Time Kang Was an Avenger

-The MCU’s Version of Kang a.k.a. the Time Tyrant in Ant Man and the Wasp: Quantumania and Phase 6
+The MCU’s Version of Kang, a.k.a. the Time Tyrant in Ant-Man and the Wasp: Quantumania and Phase 6

-Loki had another nod to comic book Kang’s history with one of the TVA agents, Ravonna Renslayer.
+Loki had another nod to the comic book Kang’s Marvel history, which we may see explored in the MCU.
+This one had to do with one of the TVA agents, Ravonna Renslayer.
 She was based on Kang’s great love from the comics.
-Another way “He Who Remains” echoed the comics was his elmination of other Kangs and their timelines.
-This was also very Immortus-like.
-But now that he’s dead, we’ll likely see his much more destructive variants spread chaos throughout Marvel’s Multiverse.
+Another way “He Who Remains” echoed Marvel’s comics was with his elimination of other Kangs and their timelines.
+This was very Immortus-like.
+But now that Loki‘s Kang is dead, we’ll likely see his much more destructive MCU variants spread chaos throughout Marvel’s Multiverse.